gdamore/tcell/README.md

 find that only mouse click and release events are reported, with no intervening motion events.
 It really depends on your terminal.

+## Testablity

+There is a SimulationScreen, that can be used to simulate a real screen for automated testing.
+The supplied tests do this.
+The simulation contains event delivery, screen resizing support, and capabilities to inject events and examine "physical" screen contents.

 ## Platforms

 On POSIX systems, a POSIX termios implementation with /dev/tty is required.